NeuroLuke/bonnspatialmemorylab/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: Translational neuroscience
-        content: We study the neural codes of spatial navigation and memory in humans and aim at identifying their impairments in Alzheimer's disease and epilepsy.
-        align: center
-        background:
-          image:
-            filename: coders.jpg
-            filters:
-              brightness: 0.7
-          position: right
-          color: '#666'
       - title: Cognitive neuroscience
         content: 'We perform single-neuron recordings and intracranial EEG in epilepsy patients to understand the neural basis of spatial navigation and memory.'
         align: center